Bindusara: Territorial conquests

 Territorial evolution of Magadha and the Maurya Empire between 600 and 180 BCE, including possible expansion under Bindusara prior to 273 BCE.

 The 16th century Tibetan Buddhist author Taranatha states that Chanakya, one of Bindusara's "great lords", destroyed the nobles and kings of 16 towns and made him master of all the territory between the western and the eastern seas (Arabian Sea and the Bay of Bengal).
-According to some historians, this implies conquest of Deccan by Bindusara, while others believe that this only refers to suppression of revolts.
+According to some historians, this implies the conquest of the Deccan by Bindusara, while others believe that this only refers to suppression of revolts.

-Sailendra Nath Sen notes that the Mauryan empire already extended from the western sea (beside Saurashtra) to the eastern sea (beside Bengal) during Chandragupta's reign.
-Besides, Ashoka's inscriptions found in southern India do not mention anything about Bindusara's conquest of Deccan (southern India).
-Based on this, Sen concludes that Bindusara did not extend the Mauryan empire, but managed to retain the territories he inherited from Chandragupta.
+Sailendra Nath Sen notes that the Mauryan Empire already extended from the western sea (besides Saurashtra) to the eastern sea (besides Bengal) during Chandragupta's reign.
+Besides, Ashoka's inscriptions found in southern India do not mention anything about Bindusara's conquest of the Deccan.
+Based on this, Sen concludes that Bindusara did not extend the Mauryan Empire, but managed to retain the territories he inherited from Chandragupta.

 K. Krishna Reddy, on the other hand, argues that Ashoka's inscriptions would have boasted about his conquest of southern India, had he captured Deccan.
-Reddy, therefore, believes that the Mauryan empire extended up to Mysore during Bindusara's reign.
-According to him, the southernmost kingdoms were not a part of the Mauryan empire, but probably acknowledged its suzerainty.
+Reddy, therefore, believes that the Mauryan Empire extended up to Mysore during Bindusara's reign.
+According to him, the southernmost kingdoms were not a part of the Mauryan Empire, but probably acknowledged its suzerainty.

 Alain Daniélou believes that Bindusara inherited an empire that included the Deccan region, and made no territorial additions to the empire.
 Daniélou, however, believes that Bindusara brought the southern territories of the Cheras, the Cholas and the Satyaputras under nominal Mauryan control, although he could not overcome their armies.
 His theory is based on the fact that the ancient Tamil literature alludes to Vamba Moriyar (Mauryan conquest), although it does not provide any details about the Mauryan expeditions.
 According to Daniélou, Bindusara's main achievement was organization and consolidation of the empire he inherited from Chandragupta.

 Takshashila revolt

-The Mahavamsa suggests that Bindusara appointed his son Ashoka as the Viceroy of Ujjayini.
+The Mahavamsa suggests that Bindusara appointed his son Ashoka as the viceroy of Ujjayini.
 Ashokavadana states that Bindusara sent Ashoka to lay siege to Takshashila.
 The Emperor refused to provide any weapons or chariots for Ashoka's expedition.
 The devatas (deities) then miraculously brought him soldiers and weapons.
 When his army reached Takshashila, the residents of the city approached him.
 They told him that they only opposed Bindusara's oppressive ministers; they had no problem with the Emperor or the prince.
 Ashoka then entered the city without opposition, and the devatas declared that he would rule the entire earth one day.
 Shortly before Bindusara's death, there was a second revolt in Takshashila.
 This time, Sushima was sent to quell the rebellion, but he failed in the task.